 #12 James Barry – Houngan (senior Voudou priest) / A Song for Every Thing

 Back in July of 2021 I was kindly invited to appear on this podcast and discuss music in Vodou.
-Music, Meaning, And Mystery examines the role of music and its interaction with the sacred, and I can’t recommend it enough.
+Music, Meaning, And Mystery examines the role of music and its interaction with the sacred, and I can't recommend it enough.
 You can hear it on its home site or on all major podcast platforms.
-TO go directly to the episode, click here.
+TO … Continue reading #12 James Barry – Houngan (senior Voudou priest) / A Song for Every Thing

 What’s in Your Vodou?